A New Thriller from the author of LAST STOP FREEDOM.

 The best way to choose viewpoint is to ask yourself whose story or scene it is.
-Once you know who the story is about, it’s safe to assume that most of the story will be told from that character’s viewpoint, either in first person with an “I” narrator, or third person with a “She or he” narrator.
+Once you know who the story is about it’s safe to assume that most of the story will be told from that character’s viewpoint, either in first person “I” narrator, or third person “She or he” narrator.

-One way to get emotion across for a character, when we're in another character's pov, is to use body language to express the character’s inner feelings.
+One way to get emotion across for a character, when we're in another character's viewpoint, is to use body language to express the character’s inner feelings.
 Describing the body language will get the character’s emotions across to the reader, whether the observing character understands them or not.
 Remember the classic romance ploy where the heroine thinks the hero is mad because his teeth are clenched and the inevitable muscle in his jaw is jerking, but the reader knows it’s only because he’s in the throes of desire.
 We all read body language all the time.
-It does no good for someone to tell us, "I'm not upset at all," if their face is red, and their arms are crossed firmly on their chest, while one foot kicks like a piston.
+It does no good for someone to tell us, "I'm not upset at all," if their face is red, and their arms are crossed firmly on their chest, while one foot taps the floor.

 "Limited Omniscient," is written in third person, and limited to a single viewpoint in any one scene, but is considered omniscient, because it can shift from one character's viewpoint to another's at scene or chapter changes.
 This is used in most mainstream novels by everyone from Margaret Mitchell to Stephen King to Larry McMurtry.
 True "Omniscient" viewpoint is the godlike view of a story told by a narrator who knows all, including all the characters innermost thoughts.
 This is the familiar viewpoint of fable and fairy tale.

 Finally, there is the "Camera-eye" or what is sometimes called the "Exterior Dramatic" viewpoint, in which no single character's thoughts are revealed and every part of the story is told only with described action.
 This is the most difficult viewpoint in which to write, but it forces the writer to produce images.
-It's a good learning viewpoint for writers who want to experiment, but it can produce cold, flat, and "unfeeling" stories.
+It's a good learning viewpoint for writers who are poor at description, but has been said to produce cold and "unfeeling" stories.

-In every viewpoint, you have to be careful, too, not to show anything your viewpont character can't see.
-For instance if an embarrassed viewpint pov character describes her own "blushing red cheeks" she can't see that unless she’s looking in a mirror.
+In every viewpoint, you have to be careful, too, not to show anything your viewpoint character can't see.
+For instance if an embarrassed viewpoint character describes her own "blushing red cheeks" she can't see that unless she’s looking in a mirror.
 On the other hand, you can describe gestures and inner feelings and emotion in a viewpoint character.
-For instance, the protagonist can "hope her shame didn't show on her face," or "feel the heat of embarrassment burning on her face."
-When we do show a detail only other characters can see, it's called "author intrusion" because the writer is telling the reader something that the viewpoint character can't possibly see.
+For instance, the protagonist can "hope her shame didn't show on her face," or "feel the heat of embarrassment burning on her face".
+When we show a detail only other characters can see, it's called "author intrusion" because the writer is telling the reader something that the viewpoint character can't possibly see.

 Now I’m going to give you some examples of the same scene, written from several different viewpoints.

-Jacqueline's viewpoint third person limited: (We only know what J. is seeing, thinking and feeling).
+Jacqueline's viewpoint third person limited: (We only know what J. is thinking and feeling).

 Feeling tired after one of the toughest days on the job in weeks, Jacqueline let herself into the apartment and shut the door.
 She wasn't surprised to find the breakfast dishes still on the table, but stopped astonished, to see her husband, Bill, still in his undershirt and kicked back in his recliner with the evening paper.